phylotastic/datelifedocker/README.md

 # datelifedocker

 Instructions to set up DateLife server.
+Note that docker hub automatically rebuilds the bomeara/datelife image with pushes to phylotastic/datelifedocker, so this typically won't be needed, but can help with debugging.

 Download datelifedocker.